 You might also like:

-SAVE THESE RIGATONI AND SAUSAGE WITH TOMATO CREAM SAUCE TO YOUR “PASTA” PINTEREST BOARD!
+SAVE THIS RIGATONI AND SAUSAGE WITH TOMATO CREAM SAUCE RECIPE TO YOUR “PASTA” PINTEREST BOARD!

 And, let’s be friends on Pinterest!
 I’m pinning delicious recipes all the time.